Theodore Roosevelt stands as one of the greatest leaders in American history.

 As soon as any man has ceased to be able to learn, his usefulness as a teacher is at an end.
 When he himself can’t learn, he has reached the stage where other people can’t learn from him.

 6. Bring History to Life, Create the Future.
-TR was first among equals, a practicing politician who was also an accomplished historian.
+Like Winston Churchill, TR was a practicing politician who was also an accomplished historian.
 He, along with intimates such as Senator Henry Cabot Lodge of Massachusetts, would frequently turn to historical exemplars as they dealt with contemporary problems.

 There is nothing cheaper than to sneer at and belittle the great men and great deeds and great thoughts of a bygone time—unless it is to magnify them and ascribe preposterous and impossible virtues to the period.